 Lawrence B. Schwartz, MD, PhD

-Lawrence B. Schwartz, MD, PhD, received his MD and PhD degrees in biochemistry from Washington University before completing an internal medicine residency at Barnes Hospital and fellowships in allergy and immunology at Brigham and Women’s Hospital; rheumatology at Brigham and Women’s Hospital; and diagnostic laboratory immunology at VCU.
+Lawrence B. Schwartz, MD, PhD, received his MD and PhD degrees in medicine and biochemistry from Washington University before completing an internal medicine residency at Barnes Hospital and fellowships in allergy, immunology and rheumatology at Brigham and Women’s Hospital; and diagnostic laboratory immunology at VCU.
 Schwartz joined the faculty at Harvard in 1980 as an assistant professor and moved to VCU in 1983, where he is now the Charles and Evelyn Thomas Professor of Medicine, chair of the Division of Rheumatology, Allergy and Immunology, and program director of allergy and immunology.
 At VCU, he has received awards for research and for technical innovation.
 He is a member of the American Society for Clinical Investigation and the Association of American Physicians.

 Dr. Schwartz has served several non-profit organizations.
 In the American Academy of Allergy Asthma and Immunology, Schwartz has served as chair of the Mechanisms of Allergy interest section, the grant review committee, the J Allery Clin Immunol liaison committee, the Allergy-Immunology Program Directors Assembly and as an at-large member of the Board of Directors from 2000-03 chaired the research and education subcommittee.
 At the NIH, he was a member of the Immunological Sciences study section from 1988-94 and its chair from 1992-94 and continues to serve on study sections as a member of the NIH Reviewers Reserve.
 In 1997, he was elected to the American Board of Allergy and Immunology and served as its chair in 2001.
 In 2008, he was elected to the Board of Directors of the Asthma and Allergy Foundation of America where he chairs their research agenda.
 In 2008, he was elected a councilor of the Clinical Immunology Society and is in line to become the CIS president in 2012, and serves as an associate editor the society's journal, the Journal of Clinical Immunology.